ewpeng/PKUGalaxies20/Assignment01.md

 For basic learning, you can check out [Google's Python Introduction](https://developers.google.com/edu/python/introduction), as well as many other resources online.

 3) **Manipulating galaxy images.** [The Sloan Digital Sky Survey](http://www.sdss3.org) is the largest public, homogeneous, digital sky survey.
 Using the [SDSS Science Archive Server](http://dr12.sdss3.org/), go to the Imaging->Single Fields and search for the galaxy M101.
 Download the u-band, g-band, and r-band FITS images (links below the color image).
 Use these images to make a color image following the instructions from the Python4Astronomers Quick Tour, [Make a Publication Quality Image](https://python4astronomers.github.io/intro/quick-tour.html#making-a-publication-quality-image).
 Save your color image.
 Does your color image look different from the one that SDSS produced?
 What are the wavelength ranges sampled by the u, g, and r bands?
 Think about what it means to make a color image.
+This is best submitted as a Jupyter notebook.

 4) **Exploring galaxies in the SDSS**.
 Do the [SDSS Galaxies Exercise](http://skyserver.sdss.org/dr12/en/proj/advanced/galaxies/galaxieshome.aspx), Exercises 1-7, Questions 1-10.
 You may work with others in the class, but please do the initial classification by yourself (Exercise 1) by yourself (and turn in your classifications as part of your homework).
 In the cases where they say you can use Excel, don't use Excel.
 Please download the CSV files and make your plots using Python.